Health communication

-Health communication is the study and practice of communicating promotional health information, such as in public health campaigns, health education, and between doctor and patient.
+Health communication is the study and application of communicating promotional health information, such as in public health campaigns, health education, and between doctors and patients.
 The purpose of disseminating health information is to influence personal health choices by improving health literacy.
-Health communication is a unique niche in healthcare that allows professionals to use communication strategies to inform and influence decisions and actions of the public to improve health.
+Health communication is a unique niche in healthcare that enables professionals to use effective communication strategies to inform and influence decisions and actions of the public to improve health.
+Effective health communication is essential in fostering connections between patients and providers.
+The connections can be built through strategies such as shared decision-making, motivational interviewing, and narrative medicine.

-Because effective health communication must be tailored for the audience and the situation, research into health communication seeks to refine communication strategies to inform people about ways to enhance health or to avoid specific health risks.
-Academically, health communication is a discipline within communication studies.